SalomePlatform/adao/doc/en/ref_algorithm_ExtendedKalmanFilter.rst

     Example : ``{"Bounds":[[2.,5.],[1.e-2,10.],[-30.,1.e99],[-1.e99,1.e99]]}``

+  ConstrainedBy
+    This key allows to choose the method to take into account the bounds constraints.
+The only one available is the "EstimateProjection", which projects the current state estimate on the bounds constraints.

+    Example : ``{"ConstrainedBy":"EstimateProjection"}``

   EstimationOf
     This key allows to choose the type of estimation to be performed.
 It can be either state-estimation, with a value of "State", or parameter-estimation,